How You Can Help: Donate to Ongoing Restoration Projects.

 Locomotive #497 under steam in the chama, nm yard

-Rio Grade K-37 Class Locomotive to Climb Cumbes Pass Once More
+Rio Grande K-37 Class Locomotive to Climb Cumbres Pass Once More

 With an eye to our future while respecting our past, the C&TS Commission recently approved the future restoration of a K-37 to give the railroad an additional workhorse locomotive to handle demand.
 Both the #492 and #497 are being evaluated for renovations.

 Cumbres & Toltec Scenic Railroad will restore one of the Rio Grande K-37 2-8-2 locomotives, returning that model to the 64-mile narrow gauge railroad for the first time since 2002.